Revised with new information May 23, 2017

 your web site via a search engine appear often in the TEXT of your web

 site, not just within a graphics file.
-Again, this greatly increases the
+Again, this greatly improves your

 - Search for organizations on the web that are similar to yours, and

-see what sites link to them.
-Send an email to the web masters of these
+see what web sites link to them.
+Send an email to the web masters of

 request what specific page(s) of theirs you would like to be linked